How to Build a Simple Flashlight/TorchLight Android App?

 - Please refer to How to add Toggle Button in an Android Application, to implement, and to see how the toggle button works.

 - Invoke the following code in the activity_main.xml file or one can design custom widgets.

 Step 3: Handling the Toggle Button widget to toggle ON or OFF inside the MainActivity.java file

-The complete code for MainActivity.java file is given below.
+The complete code for the MainActivity.java file is given below.
 Comments are added inside the code to understand the code in more detail.

 - Read about the printStackTrace() function here: Throwable printStackTrace() method in Java with Examples.

-- After handling the ToggleButton one needs to test the application under physical android device.
+- After handling the ToggleButton one needs to test the application under a physical android device.
 Because if you run the application in the emulator which comes with android studio, the app is going to crash as soon as ToggleButton is clicked, because the emulator device wouldn’t come with the camera flash unit.

-- This method of accessing the camera hardware it doesn’t require special permission from the user to access the camera unit.
-Because in this we are accessing the flash unit through only camera ID (whether it’s front camera or back camera).
+- This method of accessing the camera hardware doesn’t require special permission from the user to access the camera unit.
+Because in this we are accessing the flash unit through only camera ID (whether it’s a front camera or back camera).